Enclosures and wandering animals

-- held by a leash that is no longer than 2 metres in length at all times when you’re away from home, unless you are in an off-leash area
+- held by a leash no longer than 2 metres in length

-- held by an owner or handler that is physically able to control the dog
+- held by an owner / handler who is physically able to control it

-- held by an owner or handler that does not have more two dogs at the same time
+- held by an owner / handler who is not handling more than 2 dogs at the same time

-- it is restrained in a vehicle and it cannot get out or get any part of its body out of the vehicle
+- restrained in or on a vehicle so that it cannot get out of the vehicle or get any part of its body out of the vehicle

-- it is participating in training or obedience trials or being shown at an event under supervision of its owner (applicable to recognised organisations).
+- participating in training or obedience trials under the supervision of its owner / handler, only applicable to recognised organisations

 Cats must be kept inside your property boundary.